For best experience please turn on javascript and use a modern browser!

 Aftertalk

-After his lecture, Arjun Appadurai will discuss his ideas with AISSR futures-anthropologist Roanne van Voorst.
+After his lecture, Arjun Appadurai discussed his ideas with AISSR futures-anthropologist Roanne van Voorst.

 Dr. R.S.
 (Roanne) van Voorst